celalaygar/Spring-Boot-2-3/README.md

 ```
 You can try runnuing createPersonelTest, deletePersonelTest methods with run as -> Junit Test
 in src/test/java/com/javaegitimleri/app/web/PersonelClinicRestControllerTest.java.
-Also Then you can look at changing data on localhost:8182/rest/personels
+Then you can look at changing data on localhost:8182/rest/personels
 ```